Kaiutzi21/Tekken8Movesets/t8_LEE_v2/Documentary.md

 Lee shines when played with discipline and deliberation.
 Marvelous!

 ## Universal Changes
-	- Season 2 implented an 'auto backroll' feature for certain knockdowns.
-This has been removed.
+	- Season 2 implemented an 'auto backroll' feature for a certain type of knockdown.
+This has been reverted.
 	- Wallsplatted opponents no longer can be tornadoed
  	- Heatburst now spikes airborne opponents, giving a free followup but no longer extends combos